Naveenkumar1925/Brite-Spark-P1/DECISIONS.md

   later needs no change to retrieval / answer / refusal.

   - API choice: Google Gemini (free tier).
-No card needed, generous limits, and Gemini 1.5 Flash is plenty for grounded Q&A on a small manual.
+No card needed, generous limits, and gemini-3.6-flash is plenty for grounded Q&A on a small manual.
   Chosen over OpenAI/Anthropic (paid, no free tier) to stay zero-cost.
 - Offline is the end goal (no key dependency, no token limits).